rogercoll/ebpfutil/README.md

 # eBPFutil

-Retries basic information of the pinned BPF programs running in the host.
+Retrieves basic information of the pinned BPF programs running in the host.
 This pacakge **cannot** be used to load, attach, link or unload BPF programs, it can only be used to gather BPF stats.

 ## Usage